savvyclutch/savvyclutch.github.io/_posts/2016-10-06-BDD-tests-for-Hadoop-with-Cucumber-part-I.md

 # What we want to do?

-Let's sort calls from these records by country (each country will be in separate folder) and change the format of records - replace delimiters from `,` to tab symbol `\t`.
+Let's sort calls from these records by country (each country will be in a separate folder) and change the format of records - replace delimiters from `,` with tab symbol `\t`.
-From the date of previous example so we should get the folders `US`, `GB`, `UA` and `UA` will contain file with records looks like this:
+From the data of previous example so we should get the folders `US`, `GB`, `UA` and `UA` will contain file with records looks like this:

 ```
 id	country	time	duration
 0000	UA	1433998201	60000
 ```

-And, we want to be sure that we did any mistakes during implementation, so we want to test the results.
+And, we want to be sure that we did not make any mistakes during implementation, so we want to test the results.
 What we will use:
 * Hadoop + Cascading for data processing
 * Gradle for build management